Micromobility.com Inc. (MCOM) Shares Plummet Below 1-Year High

 Sponsored

-The average price estimated by analysts for MCOM is $13.00, The public float for MCOM is 7.24M, and at present, short sellers hold a 8.23% of that float.
-The average trading volume of MCOM on May 16, 2023 was 869.82K shares.
+The average price predicted by analysts for MCOM is $13.00, The public float for MCOM is 7.24M and currently, short sellers hold a 8.23% ratio of that float.
+The average trading volume of MCOM on May 19, 2023 was 923.89K shares.

 MCOM’s Market Performance